0xSPIRIT/varia/README.md

 programming my main project (a game).

 It's in no way finished yet, it's still in very early stages and there are lots of bugs.
+For example, `return`, and `sum += b` don't work as yet.
+But, the language has function calls & the call stack, parameters & calling functions working correctly...
+So far

 Compiler used: MSVC 2022, Editor: 4coder.